 About the Atlas

-- In July 2017, 2016 county population estimates and annual unemployment/employment data were added to the Atlas maps and download files; earlier estimates were revised.
+- In July 2017, county population estimates and annual unemployment/employment data for 2016 were added to the atlas maps and download files; earlier estimates were revised.

 - In March 2017, maps using data from the American Community Survey were updated to 2011-15 (5-year average county-level data), and poverty and income maps using the Small Area Income and Poverty Estimates (SAIPE) were updated to 2015.

 - In July 2016, population, employment, and unemployment data were updated with recently released 2015 estimates.
 Earlier estimates were revised back to 2010.

 - In March 2016, variables based on county-level American Community Survey data were updated to 2010-14 (5-year averages).
 The 2015 edition of the ERS county typology replaces an earlier version.
 Median household income and poverty now reflect the 2014 Small Area Income and Poverty Estimates (SAIPE) data.

 - In September 2015, variables based on county-level American Community Survey data were updated to 2009-13 (5-year averages).
 Updated persistent poverty and persistent child poverty classifications were added to the atlas.
 Population, unemployment, and income data were updated.
 Population estimate data were updated.
 Census of Agriculture maps are now available on the National Agricultural Statistics Service website.